 To add a relay, click the "Insert" link and select Relay in the "Choose a device type" and you will see the following form:

-Insert new record into 'VeederRoot\tasks' Choose a device type: Relay This is a series of the ser
+Insert new record into 'VeederRoot_tasks'

+Choose a device type: Relay ۳

 Parameters:

 Relay Configuration:

 Name Value Description

 Relay Name The name of the relay.

 Relay Address The Veeder Root relay address.
 For example 01, 02.